Darex20/arduino-project/README.md

 # Arduino project
- Small arduino project as a birthday present.
+ Small arduino project as a birthday present for a friend.